law-firm-seo

 • Awards and recognitions

-Authoritativeness
+Authoritativeness (Author Authority)

 Authority is about being recognized as a go-to source in your field.
-It’s not just what you say about yourself—it’s what others say about you.
+It’s not just what you say about yourself-it’s what others say about you.
+Building author authority is essential.

 Building authority: